nkreid/ValeroArm/README.md

 # ValeroArm
 I spent the summer of 2019 building a cost-effective, durable, and versatile tendon-driven arm.
 The motivation was to build an arm that had planar, universal, and rotational joints on a large scale.
 This design could then be scaled down to the size of fingers on the hand.
-We built and modled a planar, two joint, three muscle system.
+We built and modeled a planar, two joint, three muscle system.

 # Tendon Routing and Moment Arm Size Optimization
   A large focus was directed toward finding the optimal tendon routing for the arm.
 This was done in python by maximizing the radius of a circle inside the Feasible Force Set with the circle’s center located at the endpoint.
 The choice of a circle defined the maximum force the endpoint could exert in all directions.
-The routes were sweeped over the anotmical limits of the elbow (-10 degrees,150 degrees) and averaged over the range.
+The routes were swept over the anatmical limits of the elbow (-10 degrees,150 degrees) and averaged over the range.
 This average force production was our metric we used to pick the most versatile route.
 We defined versatile as “producing the largest force in all directions, for every position.”

   For a two joint, three muscle this produces a 2x3 matrix with close to 800 combinations.
 Each row is a joint and each column is a muscle.
 The numbers one and negative one were used to denote the direction of angle change that a tendon could produce.
 Tendons can only act on a joint in one direction because muscles only contract and cannot extend.
 The possible R matrices were reduced to 14 by the following assumptions: